 The novel runs out of steam in its last quarter or so, but that is a case with a bildungsroman (see “Huckleberry Finn,” “My Antonia”), because it is the quest that is romantic, and no ending of that, no fall into adult life, will seem a worthy conclusion.

 It’s about the journey rather than the destination.
 That cliche has been used by fans of the marriage, sometimes inaccurately.
-Spider-Man: Blue is often mentioned as one of the best stories with a married Peter Parker, #2 on IGN’s list.
+Spider-Man: Blue is often mentioned as one of the best stories with a married Peter Parker; it’s #2 on IGN’s list.
 It could just as easily have been an epilogue to Spider-Man’s adventures, published after the cancellation of the titles, with framing sequences set long after Peter Parker had retired.

 Another of the most acclaimed Spider-Man stories of the last few years “To Have and to Hold” (#5 on IGN’s list) is more apocalyptic.
 It’s a fantastic take on the character at a rather dramatic time, but it’s not a status that could be sustained for long.
 A story about Peter Parker and Mary Jane as fugitives, after Spider-Man’s identity became public is as different from what made the character appealing in the first place as one can get.